No-till Gardening for a Resilient Future

 2026 Class Schedule

-Annual/Vegetable Garden Class will meet Sunday mornings from 10am-12:30pm, at Astarte Farm, 123 West St. Hadley, MA.
+Class will always meet at Astarte Farm, 123 West St. Hadley, MA.

 Course Fees

-In order to register, you must either pay the whole cost or a $200 deposit to hold your place.
-Starting one week before the class begins, refunds will no longer be able to be accepted.
-This includes people who have signed up for payment plans.
+Once the class begins, refunds will no longer be accepted- this includes people who have signed up for payment plans.
 However, if you find yourself unable to make the classes for any reason, you are always welcome to find someone who can go in your place.

 In the case of a snow storm or other inclement weather, class will meet online on zoom.
 But in the case of just heavy rain, we will meet at an indoor location at Astarte Farm.